[[updated December 12, 2016]]

 What to Do Next

-Once you have your social media scheduled, you can now spend your daily Twitter time responding to messages and comments, retweeting, and paying attention to what is trending on Twitter.
+Once you understand how to schedule tweets and start queuing up your content, you can now spend your daily Twitter time responding to messages and comments, retweeting, and paying attention to what is trending on Twitter.
 Be sure to schedule a few minutes every day to check in.
-If you rely on your scheduled Tweets and miss this important step then you will miss the dialogue that turns your Tweets into real business results.
+If you rely on your scheduled tweets and miss this important step then you will miss the dialogue that turns your tweets into real business results.

 What about you?
-What are your tips and tricks for getting more done through scheduling?
+What are your tips and tricks for getting more done through scheduling your tweets?